mpv-player/mpv/DOCS/man/options.rst

 ``--demuxer-mkv-subtitle-preroll-secs-index=<value>``
     See ``--demuxer-mkv-subtitle-preroll``.

+``--demuxer-mkv-probe-start-time=<yes|no>``
+    Check the start time of Matroska files (default: yes).
+This simply reads the first cluster timestamps and assumes it is the start time.
+Technically, this also reads the first timestamp, which may increase latency by one frame (which may be relevant for live streams).

 ``--demuxer-mkv-probe-video-duration=<yes|no|full>``
     When opening the file, seek to the end of it, and check what timestamp the last video packet has, and report that as file duration.
 This is strictly